urbanityllc/axthe/docs/setup.md

 4. If you have a style.scss file, and you edit any scss file, it will build style.css :-).
 For example, I renamed Bootstrap.scss to style.scss and now I can edit variables.scss and it will live reload my browser during development.

-## How to update to a newer version of AXthe tech stack
+## How to update

-From time to time we update our stack, enviroment and scripts.
+From time to time we update our AXthe stack, enviroment and scripts.
 Here is how to upgrade to a newer version:
 1. Setup a new Ubuntu instance as per above.
 2. Edit Caddyfile so you have new subdomains, for example version2.mydomain.com, and get it to just do hello world type stuff.
 3. Rename folders to match your app names.
 (I assume you did not leave it as myAPIapp and myJAMapp, so change it to what your folders are called)